 Branded content should be top of mind for social media professionals right now.
 With influencer marketing spend expected to rise to $15 billion by 2022—an increase of +87.5% compared to 2019—marketers have more options than ever for influencer collaborations.
 In the last year, branded content ads have become a seamless solution for paid in-feed and story campaigns.
 Build trust with your audience and convert more consumers by capitalizing on the power of influencer creative.
 Marketers can not only leverage an influencer’s expertise in social-first content creation, but their credibility with audiences as well.
 Let’s walk through how to do it.

 Branded content is a type of social media partnership where a creator or publisher produces an Instagram or Facebook post and shares it to their profile in exchange for products or payment from a business.
 The business typically sends guidelines to the partner for what to include in the creative, but they’re ultimately responsible for the final product.
 A branded content ad is when creators give businesses permission to promote these posts, putting further spend behind it to reach an even larger audience.
-Creators can also publish branded content ads, and the duplicate content won’t be visible on their profiles.
+Creators can also publish branded ads, and the duplicate content won’t be visible on their profiles.

 Partnerships are already crucial for social media marketing, especially taking into account that 65% of consumers follow their favorite influencers on Instagram.
-Branded content ads take partnerships a step further, giving brands the benefit of relevant reach that extends beyond the creator’s followers.
+Branded ads take partnerships a step further, giving brands the benefit of relevant reach that extends beyond the creator’s followers.

 According to Vickie Segar founder of influencer-marketing firm Village, influencer partnerships are an excellent way for brands to strike the right tone in a time when content is constantly scrutinized: "Brands are being very sensitive not to be tone-deaf at this time.
 When you're working with influencers, they take every product and they put it into context."
 In other words, it’s a means to advertise without your audience feeling advertised to.

-Creators also have strong incentive to participate in branded content collaborations.
+Creators also have strong incentive to participate in branded collaborations.
 This type of partnership gives them control over what they post organically and how they monetize it, while also enjoying the increased engagement that comes with ad activity.
 They have sole access to the organic data while allowing brands to share the post and get paid insights without duplicating the content.
 It’s a win-win.

 Branded content means that a user is publishing content that is working with a featured brand for either payment or product.

 Branded content like we mentioned above is a transactional interaction usually between creators or influencers and brands.
-On social media, branded content can be shown in many different ways, on various different platforms.
+On social media, it can be shown in many different ways, on various different platforms.
 On most platforms, branded content will be presented as either a photo or video.
 Photos are more common on channels like Instagram or Facebook, while video branded content thrives on TikTok and YouTube.

-Branded content is both parties that are involved.
 By having a creator post photos or videos featuring your products, a brand is then gaining exposure to that creator's entire community.
 For the creator, they are not only gaining wither payment or product, but they are also gaining exposure to other brands who they may be interested in working with in the future.

 Let’s use the home industry for example.
 A creator or influencer may make a post surrounding their new rug.
 They will discuss their favorite things about it, the details, and likely the brand.
 If the brand isn’t mentioned outright, it will definitely be tagged in the post.
 This is a very basic, but common example of branded content.